 Most creditors, utilities and medical facilities know that the government shutdown isn’t the fault of the people hurt most by it.
 If you’re not sure that your budget can stretch across your financial obligations, ask about your options for delaying or deferring your payments until the furlough lifts.

-And to make things a little easier for yourself in the future should another shutdown occur, consider consolidating your debt.
+And to make things a little easier for yourself in the future should another shutdown occur, you should consider consolidating your debt.
 Finally, if you feel like you’re underwater thanks to the furlough, it may be worth it to take a look at our page on budgeting, to better help you manage your finances.

 Frequently asked questions